Change Orders

 Submit the change order to DNR for approval

-Mail the printed change order along with supporting documentation to the assigned DNR CME no later than 90 days after execution of the change order.
-In some instances, scanned documents (less than 25 pages) may be accepted in lieu of printed submittals.
+Submit the change order along with supporting documentation to the assigned DNR CME no later than 90 days after execution of the change order.
+Contact the assigned CME to determine the best submittal format (e.g., email, mail, fax, etc.).

-The DNR CME will determine eligibility based on criteria specified in administrative codes, best management practices, ECJC Standard General Conditions of the Construction Contract and the project construction contract documents themselves.
-Read DNR CME interpretation of EJCDC standard general conditions for change order eligibility.
+The DNR CME will determine eligibility based on criteria specified in administrative codes, best management practices, EJCDC Standard General Conditions of the Construction Contract and the project construction contract documents themselves.
+To help ensure your change order costs are eligible for loan reimbursement through the CWFP/SDWLP, carefully look over the DNR Environmental Loans Section’s interpretation of EJCDC standard general conditions for change order eligibility.